Upper Trap Tightness: How to Stretch Tight Upper Traps & Keep Them Loose Forever

 Today’s video is all about how to stretch tight upper traps.
 More importantly, I discuss what you also need to do to keep them loose forever.

-Clinically, I find typical upper trap stretches are ultimately ineffective at actually loosening up the upper traps (and keeping them loose).
-Instead, we need to consider why the upper traps have become tight in the first place and go after that deeper causes if we truly want to solve this issue long-term.
+Clinically, I find typical upper trap stretches are ultimately ineffective at actually loosening up the upper traps.
+Therefore its also hard to keep them loose.
+Instead, we need to consider why the upper traps have become tight in the first place.
+This way we can go after those deeper causes if we truly want to solve this issue long-term.

 And what are those deeper issues?